 As many of us must have experienced that the interviewers keep asking about the processes that you have followed or are familiar with.
 One does not need to worry if they have never followed any processes.
 Following the processes is up to the company and a tester cannot do much regarding that.

-One more important point: It’s not necessary that the person who is taking your interview is a person from a QA background.
+One more important point: The person who is taking your interview doesn’t need to be a person from a QA background.
 A person from a developing background can also take Software Testing job interviews.
-What I mean to say is the person need not have actually worked on the QA processes.
+What I mean to say is the person need not have worked on the QA processes.

 In such a case, it becomes very important to answer the questions very carefully.
 It may sound illogical when a person from non-QA background interviews a tester but remember it will be a very good experience as you will get to know how testing is perceived by others.